debakarr/C-Snippets/README.md

 #### This repository contains few code snippets for C language which I thing might worth knowing.

-* Swap 2 variables without usin temporary variable
+* Swap 2 variables without using temporary variable

 Using '+' and '-':